danielthoreson/project2/README.md

 I'm hoping that after this project I will be able to figure it out because it is simply not happening right now.
 I believe the biggest issues is trying to figure out how to work Git Bash via a Linux guide.

+Cpde Review (Daniel Thoreson) After reviewing your submission of Project 2, it is clear that you understood most if not all of the concepts very well.
+Your code was very similar to what we were shown and proper formats were followed.
+I think that a lot of people had similar issues with directories as I certainly did.
+I do not have any improvements that I think can be made.